Áʼa꞉líya Warbus: Political career

 Warbus was nominated as the Conservative Party of British Columbia's candidate for the riding of Chilliwack-Cultus Lake on March 1, 2024.
 Warbus succeeded Michael Geoghegan, the original Conservative Party candidate for the riding, who withdrew for health reasons.
 Geoghegan, who worked in the Stó꞉lō Nation's economic development arm, recruited Warbus, who worked on the board of directors at the time, and arranged a meeting between her and John Rustad.
 Warbus stated that following that conversation, she felt convinced that her perspective would be heard.
 She cited her criticism of the Eby government's policy regarding safe supply of opioids, describing it as a "genocide of our most vulnerable".

 Warbus defeated incumbent British Columbia New Democratic Party MLA Kelli Paddon during the 2024 British Columbia general election by ten percent.
 Upon her victory, she emphasized cost of living, homelessness, opposition to the NDP government's drug policy, and getting "the budget back on track".
 Warbus was one of four Indigenous women elected to the BC Legislature in the 2024 election, tied with the 2017 election for the most Indigenous candidates elected.
 When elected, Warbus became the first Stó꞉lō person elected to the legislature.
 In a speech to the BC Legislature, her father Steven Point, described her election as having taken up his offer to come "off the reservations and participate in the political life of this country."

 On November 20, 2024, Warbus was designated the Conservative Party's House Leader by Rustad, with him describing her appointment as "historic".

+On August 31, 2026, Warbus left the Conservative caucus to sit as an independent citing concerns with the leadership of Kerry-Lynne Findlay.
+She was the seventh defection in August.

+On September 4, 2026, Warbus joined fellow Conservative defectors Ian Paton, Peter Milobar, Bruce Banman, and Rosalyn Bird in forming a new party.
+After Milobar became leader of CentreBC, Warbus and six other MLAs joined the party.
+Four days later, she and six of the other former Conservative MLAs rejoined the Conservative caucus after Premier David Eby called a snap election.